 - Reassure children in age-appropriate ways that they are safe.
 When talking to toddlers, responses can be simple and direct: “I love you and I will always do everything I can to make you safe.”

-- Let children know that many people and organizations are working to make us safe, for example, police, rescue workers, and government and private agencies, such as ADL.
+- Let children know that many people and organizations are working to make us safe, for example, police, rescue workers, and government and private agencies.

-- Reassure children that while there are people who do things that are hard to understand, we live in a wonderful country and, for the vast majority of the time, we are safe.
+- Reassure children that while there are events that occur that are hard to understand, we live in a wonderful country and, for the vast majority of the time, we are safe.

 - Answer questions as clearly and honestly as you can, using developmentally appropriate language and definitions.
 If you don’t know the answer to a child’s question, say so and make a plan to try to find out.